LouisTsiattalou/website/content/cv/index.md

 download and ingest the dirty data into a consistent and organised database, with an API layer on top.

-Current Status: Database Built and optimised.
+Current Status: ETL processes complete.
 Project on hold as all my time is currently spent working on the COVID Response.